llauderesv/react-form-validation/README.md

 };
 ```

-#### Create a validation in your stateSchema
+Create a validation in your stateSchema

-Property should be the same in your stateSchema in-order validation works. required prop is a optional to indicate that fields is required. **validator** prop is an object that accepts a **func** (functions) to create your own validation rules.
-It returns boolean to indicate your validation whether if passed or failed.
+Property should be the same in your stateSchema in-order validation works. validator prop accepts a **func** that you can be used to validate your state via regex.

 ```
 const stateValidatorSchema = {